 Who Can Benefit From Tapering Their Tramadol Intake

-People who may be physically dependent on tramadol because they take the drug on a regular basis often benefit from tapering their tramadol intake.
+People who may be physically dependent on tramadol because they take the drug regularly often benefit from tapering their tramadol intake.

-When an opioid like tramadol is stopped cold turkey, a person may go into withdrawal.
+When tramadol is stopped cold turkey, a person may go into withdrawal.
 Symptoms of opioid withdrawals include:

 - Muscle aches

 - Increased tearing